clvrai/skill-chaining/README.md

 This project is a PyTorch implementation of [Adversarial Skill Chaining for Long-Horizon Robot Manipulation via Terminal State Regularization](https://clvrai.com/skill-chaining), published in CoRL 2021.

-### Note that Unity rendering for IKEA Furniture Asesmbly Environment is temporally not available due to the deprecated Unity-MuJoCo plugin in the new version of MuJoCo.
+### Note that Unity rendering for IKEA Furniture Assembly Environment is temporally not available due to the deprecated Unity-MuJoCo plugin in the new version of MuJoCo (2.1).
+It is still working with MuJoCo 2.0.

 ## Files and Directories